Buildstarted/buildstarted.com/_posts/2010-11-22-making-your-own-viewengine-with-markdown.md

     }
 </code></pre>

-<p>FindView just calls our CreateView method and passes in a function you'll see called <strong>GetLayoutPath</strong>.
-This function just calls FindPath method but only requires the ControllerContext as we've hard coded "Layout" as the view name.</p>
+FindView just calls our CreateView method and passes in a function you'll see called <strong>GetLayoutPath</strong>.
+This function just calls FindPath method but only requires the ControllerContext as we've hard coded "Layout" as the view name.

 <pre><code>    public ViewEngineResult FindView(
         ControllerContext controllerContext,